pforret/jekyll.forret.com/_posts/2011/2011-07-14-repairing-amazon-s3-downloads-for-ie.md

   - cloud
   - s3
 ---
 I use Amazon S3 for cloud storage of big digital-cinema files (up to 3GB) for distribution.
-It works fine most of the time, but I kept getting the odd complaint: &#8220;I can&#8217;t download on my PC, I get an error&#8221;.
+It works fine most of the time, but I kept getting the odd complaint: &#8220;I can't download on my PC, I get an error&#8221;.
 Everytime I asked what browser they were using, it was Internet Explorer.
-I am a Google Chrome man, and I almost never do anything with IE, but still, customer is king, let&#8217;s see what could be wrong.
-So I tested it myself with IE and yes, most files can be downloaded, but some couldn&#8217;t.
+I am a Google Chrome man, and I almost never do anything with IE, but still, customer is king, let's see what could be wrong.
+So I tested it myself with IE and yes, most files can be downloaded, but some couldn't.
 Sometimes one would get an empty page, sometimes the following: &#8220;_XML 5619: Incorrect document syntax_&#8221;

-So I fire up  [Fiddler2](http://www.fiddler2.com/fiddler2/) &#8211; an invaluable tool to see what&#8217;s going on under the hood of the communication between your web browser and the web server.
+So I fire up  [Fiddler2](http://www.fiddler2.com/fiddler2/) &#8211; an invaluable tool to see what's going on under the hood of the communication between your web browser and the web server.
 I look at the client and server HTTP headers and see something interesting:

 1) Download via Chrome